matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ### Fees

 In the EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, that describe the gas limit for the different steps of the transaction's inclusion in a block. zkSync has only a single field, `ergsLimit`, that covers the fee for all three.
-When submitting a transaction make sure that `ergsLimit` is enough to cover verification, paying the fee (the ERC20 transfer mentioned above) and the actual execution itself.
+When submitting a transaction make sure that `ergsLimit` is enough to cover verification, paying the fee (the ERC20 transfer mentioned above), and the actual execution itself.

 By default, calling `estimateGas` adds a constant to cover charging the fee and the signature verification for EOA accounts.